faisikhan/Kubernetes-By-DevOpsMolvi/README.md

 In simple words, the Kubernetes API Server is known as the Control Plane.

+## kubelet

+It is the main agent used for communication among the nodes, it should be installed on the master and all worker nodes.

+## kubeadm

+Simply we can say, it is the Kubernetes system administrator.
+It initializes and administer the cluster.

+## kubectl

+It is a Kubernetes tool that allows users to run the commands inside the Kubernetes clusters.
+It communicates with your API server.
+It can not modify or change the cluster settings.

+## kubernetes-cni

+A Kubernetes tool for containers network and data exchange.

 1. mkdir $HOME/.kube
 2. cp -i k8s-escluster-kubeconfig.yaml $HOME/.kube/config